stottle-uk/react-user-list-kata/README.md

 There are a few todo's scattered around for functionality or features i would add in the 'real world'

+The `httpService` also has a retry strategy to handle 500 responses from the API - it will retry up to 10 times before it throws an error.
+The retry strategy is very basic at the moment but could be updated to have a linear or exponential back-off strategy.

 ## State

 The pattern I have created uses a lot of boilerplate, but everything is strongly typed for TypeScript and each part of the state has its own file - actions, reducer, epics and selectors.